balderdashy/sails-docs/concepts/Logging/Logging.md

 ### Overview
 Sails comes with a simple, built-in logger called [`captains-log`](https://github.com/balderdashy/captains-log).
 Its usage is purposely very similar to Node's [`console.log`](https://nodejs.org/api/console.html#console_console_log_data), but with a handful of extra features; namely support for multiple log levels with colorized, prefixed console output.

+The logger serves two purposes:
++ writing warnings, errors messages, and other console output from within Sails
++ logging events/messages from within your application code

 ### Configuration
-The Sails logger's configuration is located in [`sails.config.log`](http://sailsjs.org/documentation/reference/configuration/sails-config-log), for which a conventional configuration file ([`config/log.js`](http://sailsjs.org/documentation/anatomy/my-app/config/log-js)) is bundled in new Sails projects out of the box.
+Sails' log configuration is determined by [`sails.config.log`](http://sailsjs.org/documentation/reference/configuration/sails-config-log), which is conventionally set by a generated configuration file ([`config/log.js`](http://sailsjs.org/documentation/anatomy/my-app/config/log-js)) in new Sails projects out of the box.

+### Behavior

 Using the built-in logger, Sails will write output (to stdout/stderr) for log function calls that are _at_ or _above_ the priority of the currently-configurd log level.
 This log level is normalized and also applied to generated output from Grunt, Socket.io, Waterline, Express, and other dependencies.
 The hierarchy of log levels and their relative priorities is summarized by the chart below: